 I tend to travel with a dummy wallet, in which I keep small bills for day to day shenanigans and another proper wallet which rarely leaves my accommodation.
 I simply top up the dummy wallet as I go, this is also a fairly helpful tip for budget backpacking!

-If you need to take more money out on the town, no worries, there are lots of ways to keep your money safe while travelling… The best ways to stash your cash while travelling all have one thing in common – you should hide your money on your body.
+If you need to take more money out on the town, no worries, there are lots of ways to keep your money safe while travelling… When it comes to where to hide money when traveling the best places all have one thing in common – you should hide your money on your body.

 Travel money belts are a step up from carrying all your money in a wallet as it’s not as easy to pickpocket a travel money belt.
 Unfortunately, travel money belts are super obvious to the trained eye which means that if a thief tries for a proper mugging, your hidden money will not remain hidden for long.